Fred Gibson (American football): NBA D-League

-In 2008, Gibson was selected in the tenth round (147th pick overall) of the NBA Development League draft by the Albuquerque Thunderbirds.
+Gibson was selected with the 3rd pick of the 10th round (147th pick overall) of the 2008 NBA Development League draft by the Albuquerque Thunderbirds.
 In 45 games with the Thunderbirds, Gibson averaged 7.3 points per game and 1.2 blocks per game.
 Gibson left the team in March, and signed with the Austin Toros in April.
 Gibson played three games with the Toros and was held scoreless.

 Gibson was invited back to the Toros for the 2009-10 NBA-D season, but was released before the season started.